 Hours of work shall comply with applicable laws and industry standards.
 In any event, workers shall not on a regular basis be required to work in excess of 48 hours per week and shall be provided with at least one day off for every seven-day period.
 In addition, all workers must have at least one day off per week.
 Overtime must be voluntary and not a part of the regular schedule.
 Overtime may not exceed legal stipulations and may not exceed 12 hours per week under any conditions.
 In addition, overtime must be paid at a higher rate."

-Any obligation in and of itself is not enough, of course.
+An obligation in and of itself is not enough, of course.
 Therefore, all of our producers are regularly and independently audited by organizations such as the Fair Wear Foundation.
-Auditors check carefully whether there are violations regarding working hours.
-This is verified through interviews within and outside the production site as well as by reviewing documents.
+Auditors check carefully whether there are violations of the provisions on the subject of working hours.
+This is verified through interviews inside and outside the production site as well as by reviewing documents.

 We have analyzed the causes of overtime together with selected producers.
 To do this, we developed a tool to collect working hours, the number of overtime hours and relevant departments.
 This data can then be analyzed to find the causes of the overtime.
 The results were very interesting both for us and for our producers as well; it was clear that the cause of overtime wasn't only due to poor planning.
 It was often caused by conditions over which the producer had no influence, such as the late delivery of fabrics or later orders by customers.
 VAUDE and its producers are faced with the challenge of working on the root causes that can be influenced, such as speaking to the relevant customers to find out whether their purchasing processes can be changed.